nodejs/nodejs.org/pages/en/blog/announcements/cars-dynatrace.md

 ---
+date: '2016-08-17T12:00:00.000Z'
+category: announcements
 title: Cars.com and Dynatrace join the Foundation to support the stability and success of the Node.js platform
-date: 2016-08-17T12:00:00.000Z
-status: publish
-category: announcements
-slug: cars-dynatrace
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > New Node.js Foundation Members Drive Enterprise Growth